santiagxf/jobtools/README.md

 ## How
 The code that you want to execute will be indicated in a callable function.
 Arguments for the callable are automatically parsed from the command line and enforced depending on if they are required or not.
 Parameters with a default value are inferred to be optional while parameters without one are marked required.
 Type conversion is automatically handled using type hints.
 Special type conversion is supported for arguments of type `SimpleNamespace` which can be passed as arguments using `YML` or `JSON` files.
 Enumerators are also supported as arguments.
 See [Using enumerators as arguments](#Using-enumerators-as-arguments) for details.

+### How is `jobtools` different from [`click`](https://click.palletsprojects.com/)?

+At first, `jobtools` may look very similar to `click`.
+However, `click` is intended to create command line tools using Python.
+That means that the code that you are writing has to be modified to meet `click` requirements.
+You source code is coupled with the way `click` works (you will import `click` in your namespace, add decorators, etc).
+On the other hand, `jobtools` is intended to be  generic way to execute Python code from the command line.
+No modifications shall be made to the source code in order to execute the code using `jobtools` (besides adding type hints).
+Some advance features, like enums, may be facilitated by importing `jobtools` but it is not required as you can implement enumerators in your code in a native Pythonic way.
+Then, you code can be completely decoupled from `jobtools`.

 ## Usage

 `task.py`